-Trump says he is ‘Constitutionally Obligated’ to fill supreme court vacancy
+Trump says he is ‘constitutionally obligated’ to fill supreme court vacancy

 “Go ahead.
 I want them — I want them to do that,” he added.

-Colorado Republican, Sen. Cory Gardner said that he was ready to vote on Trump’s Supreme Court nominee and would vote to support the president’s pick if the nominee is qualified.
+Colorado Republican, Cory Gardner said that he was ready to vote on Mr Trump’s Supreme Court nominee and would vote to support the president’s pick if the nominee is qualified.

-Trump said earlier on Monday that he may choose his nominee for the U.S. Supreme Court by the end of the week and is considering picking from a list of five women candidates to replace the deceased Justice Ruth Ginsburg.
+Mr Trump said earlier on Monday that he may choose his nominee for the U.S. Supreme Court by the end of the week and is considering picking from a list of five women candidates to replace the deceased justice Ruth Ginsburg.

-Trump reiterated that he wants to see a vote on his U.S. Supreme Court nominee at the Senate before the Nov.
-3 presidential election.
+The president reiterated that he wants to see a vote on his U.S. Supreme Court nominee at the Senate before the November 3 presidential election.

-The U.S. president added that had already spoken to some of the candidates and plans to hold more meetings soon.
+He added that he had already spoken to some of the candidates and plans to hold more meetings soon.

+ALSO READ: Trump puts pressure on authorities to develop vaccine before election

 On Friday, U.S. Supreme Court Justice Ruth Ginsburg died of complications from metastatic pancreatic cancer at her home in Washington.